Leura is renowned for its shops - you can spend an entire day browsing and buying.

 Phone: 02 4784 1389

-An eruption of pastels, a burst of reds, blues and greens rush forth as we enter this sizeable shop down the Aspects of Leura Arcade.
-Shirts of every hue, sweaters, coats, jackets and scarves - fine knitwear for men and women fill this shop from top to bottom.
+Down the Aspects of Leura Arcade, shirts of every hue, sweaters, coats, jackets and scarves - fine knitwear for men and women fill this shop from top to bottom.
 We all know that fashion is mercurial and likely to change without warning.
-But here the style is classic and casual - this fashion enduring - never losing its stylishness.
+But here the style is classic and casual - this fashion enduring and never losing its stylishness.

 Hours: Open 7 days 10am-5pm